 The port number for a stream MAY be changed.
 To do this, the offerer creates a new media description, with the port number in the m line different from the corresponding stream in the previous SDP.
 If only the port number is to be changed, the rest of the media stream description SHOULD remain unchanged.
+The offerer MUST be prepared to receive media on both the old and new ports as soon as the offer is sent.
+The offerer MUST NOT cease listening for media on the old port until media arrives on the new port.
+At that time, it MAY cease listening for media on the old port.

 The corresponding media stream in the answer MAY be the same as the stream in the previous SDP from the answerer, or MAY be different.
 If the updated stream is accepted by the answerer, the answerer SHOULD begin sending traffic for that stream to the new port immediately.
-This implies that the offerer MUST be prepared to receive media on the new port the instant it makes the offer.
+If the answerer changes the port from the previous SDP, it MUST be prepared to receive media on both the old and new ports as soon as the answer is sent.
+The answerer MUST NOT cease listening for media on the old port until media arrives on the new port.
+At that time, it MAY cease listening for media on the old port.